mzdyb/event-driven-ansible-for-networks/README.md

 2. Any configuration change to network commands in 'router bgp' context in router net01-rtr1

 When network event occurs in the network infrastructure it is automatically streamed from network device to gNMIc collector which in turn sends this event to Kafka topic 'network-event' defined on Kafka server.
-On gNMIc collector we have to configure targets (router in this case), subscriptions (events which we want to receive from targets) and outputs (Kafka server in our case):
+On gNMIc collector we have to configure targets (router net01-rtr1 in our case), subscriptions (events which we want to receive from targets) and outputs (Kafka server in our case):
 ```
 targets:
   net01-rtr1